aneuwald/42_fractol/README.md

 	./fractol celtic_perpendicular
 	./fractol perpendicular_buffalo
 ```
-Anoher input different of those should print this exact list in the terminal and quit appropriately
+Another input different of those should print this exact list in the terminal and quit appropriately

 ![alt text](images/wrong_parameters.png)